 Greenwich Village – where a young Bob Dylan made his mark – has always inspired and attracted artists.
 Experience its unique brand of bohemian nightlife, boutiques, and the signature Washington Square Park.

-Houston Street is the border that distinguishes the neighborhoods of NoHo (North of Houston), and SoHo.
+Houston Street is the border that distinguishes the neighborhoods of NoHo (North of Houston) and SoHo.
 (South of Houston).
-While NoHo is the quieter, more historic of two featuring great bookstores and art house theatres, SoHo is bustling with the independent designer boutiques and luxury shopping it has come to be known for.
+While NoHo is the quieter, more historic of the two, featuring great bookstores and art house theatres, SoHo is bustling with independent designer boutiques and luxury shopping it has come to be known for.

 Celebrate the food and culture of two of the city’s most influential ethnicities any time of the year with a visit to Little Italy and Chinatown.
 But for a real treat, celebrate Little Italy’s San Gennaro Festival every September, and Chinatown’s New Year Parade every January.